Introduction to the Mortgage Servicing Fraud Scam.

 If the borrower has anything more than about 10-15% equity in the property, it is to the servicer’s advantage at this point to not aggressively attempt to collect.
 In fact, if the borrower makes contact, the servicer will engage in delay tactics to avoid resolving the problem in time to prevent default.
 If the equity position is considerably less than 10%, the servicer does not have as much leverage, nor is the opportunity as great and they will typically be more aggressive in collection efforts and more willing to keep the loan in force.

-In the case of force-placed insurance, it is to the servicer’s advantage to ignore the borrower and any proof of insurance as long as possible, again to keep the borrower’s credit status in a negative light and to maintain their relationship with the insurer they contract with.
+In the case of force-placed insurance, it is to the servicer’s advantage to ignore the borrower and any proof of insurance as long as possible; again, to keep the borrower’s credit status in a negative light and to maintain their relationship with the insurer they contract with.
 These policies are extremely profitable because they provide absolutely no coverage for the homeowner.
-They protect ONLY the value of the loan if the property is destroyed.
+They protect ONLY the value of the loan, including interest if the property is destroyed.

 If the servicer has analyzed the opportunity and marked the property for default and recovery, the next payment received will be rejected as being insufficient.
 If it is accepted, the application of the funds leaves the loan sixty days past due.
 Typically, the scam now moves toward formal legal notice of acceleration in order to coerce the borrower into signing a highly-profitable forbearance agreement to somehow "save the home."
 The servicer rolls thousands of dollars in penalties and an incomprehensible combination of legitimate and illegitimate fees into the agreement and the homeowner is left with no choice but to sign it or lose their home.
 The amount demanded will be calculated to take as much of the homeowner’s equity as possible.